Table of Contents

 How to Determine The Value of Your SERVPRO Franchise Business

-SERVPRO franchisors typically sell for 90% to 95% of their annual sales plus inventory.
-Therefore, every business is unique.
+Every business is unique, and SERVPRO franchises are no exception.
 Your broker may conduct a detailed market assessment to determine your fair market value (FMV).
 This includes a review of your financial information (i.e. your SDE) and the application of rule of thumb data (industry multiples).
 Here is the rule of thumb data for SERVPRO franchise businesses:

 - SERVPRO franchise businesses sold between 2.03 and 3.93 times the Seller’s Discretionary Earnings (SDE)